INSIDE: Roam the Gnome’s Asia Travel Blog for Family Travel with Kids.

 Onigiri rice balls in Family Mart keep us going when hunger strikes, and at 120 yen each, they are a fabulous healthy snack.

-Convenience stores in Japan have lots of cheap food options, plus anything else you could possibly need in Japan, so you don’t need to pack the kitchen sink.
+Japanese Convenience stores in Tokyo have LOTS of cheap food options, plus anything else you could possibly need in Japan, so you don’t need to pack the kitchen sink.

 Whether you are a die-hard Disney fan like us, or have never been to a Disney park in your life, a visit to Tokyo is not complete with a day or two at these Disneyland parks.